skipperbent/simple-php-router/README.md

-# Simple PHP router
+# simple-router

 Simple, fast and yet powerful PHP router that is easy to get integrated and in any project.
-Heavily inspired by the way Laravel handles routing, with both simplicity and expand-ability in mind.
+Heavily inspired by the way Laravel handles routing, with both simplicity and expandability in mind.

+### Support the project

+If you like simple-router and wish to see the continued development and maintenance of the project, please consider showing your support by buying me a coffee.
+Supporters will be listed under the credits section of this documentation.

+You can donate any amount of your choice by [clicking here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NNX4D2RUSALCN).

 ## Table of Contents